awgutierrez/starter-academic-1/content/publication/Lp-metric-functionals/index.md

 ---
-title: "Characterizing the metric compactification of \(L_p\) spaces by random measures"
+title: "Characterizing the metric compactification of $L_p$ spaces by random measures"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here